BlockchainLabsNZ/bankorus_contracts_audit/audit/pre-audit.md

   	```

 	Now only one function of RBAC.sol is used: `onlyAdmin()`.
 Why not to use standard approach with `onlyOwner` modifier and multisig account as an Owner?
 It will be clearer and cheaper.

+- **9. transfer vs withdraw**<br>Push(transfer) approach is chosen, which is not a [best practice](https://ethereum-contract-security-techniques-and-tips.readthedocs.io/en/latest/recommendations/#favor-pull-over-push-for-external-calls).